Sati (practice): Principal reformers and 1829 ban

 Sahajanand Swami, the founder of the Swaminarayan sect, preached against the practice of sati in his area of influence, that is Gujarat.
 He argued that the practice had no Vedic standing and only God could take a life he had given.
 He also opined that widows could lead lives that would eventually lead to salvation.
 Sir John Malcolm, the Governor of Bombay supported Sahajanand Swami in this endeavour.

-In 1828 Lord William Bentinck came to power as Governor of India.
+In 1828 Lord William Bentinck came to power as Governor-General of India.
 When he landed in Calcutta, he said that he felt "the dreadful responsibility hanging over his head in this world and the next, if... he was to consent to the continuance of this practice (sati) one moment longer."

-Bentinck decided to put an immediate end to Sati.
-Ram Mohan Roy warned Bentinck against abruptly ending Sati.
-However, after observing that the judges in the courts were unanimously in favour of it, Bentinck proceeded to lay the draft before his council.
-Charles Metcalfe, the Governor's most prominent counselor expressed apprehension that the banning of Sati might be "used by the disaffected and designing" as "an engine to produce insurrection".
+Bentinck decided to put an immediate end to sati.
+Ram Mohan Roy warned Bentinck against abruptly ending sati.
+However, after observing that the judges in the courts were unanimously in favour of reform, Bentinck proceeded to lay the draft before his council.
+Charles Metcalfe, the Governor's most prominent counselor expressed apprehension that the banning of sati might be "used by the disaffected and designing" as "an engine to produce insurrection".
 However these concerns did not deter him from upholding the Governor's decision "in the suppression of the horrible custom by which so many lives are cruelly sacrificed."

-Thus on Sunday morning of 4 December 1829 Lord Bentinck issued Regulation XVII declaring Sati to be illegal and punishable in criminal courts.
+Thus on Sunday morning of 4 December 1829 Lord Bentinck issued Regulation XVII declaring sati to be illegal and punishable in criminal courts.
 It was presented to William Carey for translation.
 His response is recorded as follows: "Springing to his feet and throwing off his black coat he cried, 'No church for me to-day...
 If I delay an hour to translate and publish this, many a widow's life may be sacrificed,' he said.
 By evening the task was finished."

+Opposition to the ban

 On 2 February 1830 this law was extended to Madras and Bombay.
 The ban was challenged by a petition signed by "several thousand...
-Hindoo inhabitants of Bihar, Bengal, Orissa etc" and the matter went to the Privy Council in London.
-Along with British supporters, Ram Mohan Roy presented counter-petitions to parliament in support of ending Sati.
-The Privy Council rejected the petition in 1832, and the ban on Sati was upheld.
+Hindoo inhabitants of Bihar, Bengal, Orissa etc" but was rejected by Lord William Bentinck.

+The first petition presented to Lord William Bentinck stated: